Venoxity-Development/documentation/plugins/simpleemotes/README.md

 # SimpleEmotes

-SimpleEmotes enhances your Grand Theft Auto V experience with a wide range of expressive animations and controls.

 ## Overview

 This plugin brings a variety of animations, gestures, and tools to make your gameplay more immersive.
 Explore the details below or get started with the installation.

 ## Quick Links

+- [Features](features.md) - Discover the full range of animations and capabilities.

 ## Requirements